Organic Organization: What It Is and How to Build One

 Organic vs Mechanistic Organizations

-The difference between organic and mechanistic organizations isn't just about hierarchy.
-It's a fundamentally different philosophy about how work gets done and how people coordinate.
+The difference between organic and mechanistic organizations is not just about hierarchy.
+It is a fundamentally different philosophy about how work gets done and how people coordinate.

 | Dimension | Mechanistic | Organic |